AurelienGasser/planetocd/CONTRIBUTING.md

 ## Translate

 Are you bilingual in English and a foreign language?
-You can help by translating new articles!
+You can help by translating new articles.

-Please see the [Translation Guide](./translation_guide.md) for more information on how to help by translating new content.
+See the [Translation Guide](./translation_guide.md) for more information.